-You may suffer from what is known as Alexithymia—the inability to recognize or describe emotions.
+You may also suffer from what is known as Alexithymia—the inability to recognize or describe emotions.
 Research has found that people with BPD are highly responsive to other people’s feelings and can feel other people’s pain as their own, but since they do not have the language to identify and express these feelings, they come across as unempathetic.
 (New A.S. et al., 2012)

 You may engage in a common BPD symptom called’ splitting’— where people become either ‘all good’ or ‘all bad’, or when you go from intensely loving someone to hating them.
 When someone offends or hurts you, they become someone you hate (all bad).

 In quiet BPD, instead of confronting them or bursting out in rage, you shut down.
-You may disappear, ignore the offender, unfriend them on social media, or give them the silent treatment.
+You may disappear, ignore the offender, unfriend them on social media, or give them silent treatment.
 If you don’t give others a chance to explain or to try and mend the relationship, they may not even be aware of what has happened.
 As a result, you might have lost friends and feel aggrieved and isolated.

-5. You mentally retreat or Dissociate
+4. You Mentally Retreat or Dissociate

 Because avoidance is your primary coping mechanism, you avoid not just social situations but also your inner world.
 You tend to shut down when feelings get overwhelming.
 When you dissociate, you become empty and numb.

 You may experience depersonalization and derealisation, where you feel out of touch with reality, like you are observing yourself from the outside, or experience reality as unreal.
 When things become stressful, you run your life on autopilot while feeling nothing on the inside.
-Not just emotionally, you may physically feel numb, unable to taste, or sense anything.
+Not just emotionally, you may also feel physically numb, unable to taste or sense anything.

 You feel like you are living in a movie or a dream, or are living someone else’s life.
-You might have forgotten a big part of your life story and suffer from part amnesia, not able to string together a coherent narrative of your life.
+You might have forgotten a big part of your life story and suffer from partial amnesia, not able to string together a coherent narrative of your life.